CubeArtisan/cubeartisan/README.md

 To run the test suite, run `yarn test`.

-If you make changes to `updatecards.js` or other code that will require remaking the fixture files in `fixtures/` you can use the helper: `node server/scripts/update_fixtures.js` after getting the lastest card info using `yarn cards`.
+If you make changes to `updatecards.js` or other code that will require remaking the fixture files in `fixtures/` you can use the helper: `cd server && node scripts/update_fixtures.js` after getting the lastest card info using `yarn cards`.
 This will retain the same cards in the fixtures but with updated card details and fixture files.

 ### Updating Card Definitions